-Susan Berliner is the author of the supernatural thrillers, "DUST," "Peachwood Lake," "The Disappearance," and "Corsonia."
+This blog is by Susan Berliner, author of the supernatural thrillers "DUST," "Peachwood Lake," "The Disappearance," "Corsonia," the short story collection, "The Sea Crystal and Other Weird Tales," and the new dystopian novel, "After the Bubbles."
 This page contains blog entries from January 1, 2011 - December 28, 2011.

 Those novel ideas - December 28, 2011

 When people hear that I've written several novels, many of them ask me where I get my inspiration.
 For my first two books--DUST

 --the answer is: from newspaper stories.
 I became a novelist after reading a small article about a strange weather phenomenon called a "dust devil," a miniature tornado strong enough to cause havoc.